seanburman/react-redux-bookstore/README.md

-# Frontend Developer Test
-This project was written by Sean Burman as part of the application test for BlazeSoft.
-Thank you for taking the time to review my project and credentials.

-Please run:
+# Bookstore inventory app
+This project was written by me using React and Redux.
+It's a mock Bookstore inventory app with CRUD functionality.

+To run the App:

 ### `npm install && npm start`

-Sincerely,

-Sean Burman